molysgaard/molysgaard.github.io/content/pages/trajectory-optimization-toolbox.md

 I have developed software, which form a compiler for general non-convex, constrained, smooth, nonlinear, optimization problems.
 On top of this software, the user can use his transcription tool of choice to generate a NLP problem.
-I have also developed a rudamentary transcription tool using SymPy and Python.
+I have also developed a rudamentary transcription tool using SymPy and Python to test and debug the software stack.

-The components are:
+The main components are:

 ## Transcription-compiler:
 A Python library using [SymPy](https://www.sympy.org/) to generate transcriptions of trajoctory optimization problems from symbolic SymPy description of a system.
 These NLP-problems are feed into the NLP-compiler